top of page

 Something is, weird,,,, on my insides.
 I can't explain what I feel because it's a new feeling.
 There is some kind of organic contemplation that is sprouting and taking root in my consciousness.
 I don't understand why I watched him but it's what I needed to do, like I really NEEDED to watch him.

-I pull myself back to reality and in a half-stunned state make my way back to the sink of dishes with this contemplation lacing the air above my head.
+After he vanished into his room, from a half-stunned state I pull myself back to reality and make my way back to the sink.
+The contemplation laced the air above my head.
 I probe the confusion and interrogate why every positive prideful feeling that bloated my chest still,,,,,,,,, remains.
-It's weird, I almost feel crazy because I'm so unbothered.
+It's weird, I almost feel,,, broken or crazy because I'm so unbothered, numb.

 My pride didn’t pop and deflate as it normally does.
 I unknowingly still held a dismissive smile.
 For the first time, I don't feel bad, I have no regrets, not a single one.

-The seedling of thought was basic.
-Before his lesson-prop was tucked back in whatever nook it normally lives I organically promised myself with a complete booming conviction “I will be a far more loving, compassionate, balanced, and understanding human/father/teacher/friend/leader to my children than you can ever be for/to me."
+Before his lesson-prop was tucked back in whatever nook it normally lives a voice from within promised the universe with a complete booming conviction “I will be a far more loving, compassionate, balanced, and understanding human/father/teacher/friend/leader to my children than you can ever be for/to me."

 This organic thought is by far the most electric empowering thing that has ever moved through my young reality, my first blood oath to myself.

-I knew he was wrong, even with his lesson having merit his approach made him wrong.
+I knew he was wrong, even with his lesson having merit, his approach made him wrong.
 In understanding he was wrong I gain some budding faculty over my individuality.
-For the first time, I consider that this man no longer holds the limitations on what I would and wouldn't become.
-Daddy no longer represents what I felt trapped in becoming.
-Moreover, this discovered chink in his armor made me question other places he may be wrong or wrong in ways that does not fit the me I want to be.
+For the first time, I consider that this man, my father no longer holds the limitations on what I would and wouldn't become.
+Moreover, this discovered chink in his armor gave me access to question other places he may be wrong or wrong in ways that does not fit the me I want to be.

 At 16 years old for the first time I feel sorry for my father.
 I feel sorry that he lives a life as a guarded war-ready island.
 At 16, I understand his ways are not ideal.
 At 16 I stand in one place and happily release him to his victory strut with me no longer swept into his undertow.

-I watched him walk away making peace with the understanding I have to now travel my own path absent of him as a leader.
+I watched him walk away making peace with the understanding I have to now travel my own path absent of him.
 In that moment he no longer represented the light at the end of manhood's tunnel but was demoted to the surrounding dark space I have to travel through to get to the end, to reach myself.

-In South Carolina, that explosion of madness was of death, destruction, and confusion.
-The uneventful kitchen-“click” triggered a beautiful silent mushroom cloud of life, self acceptance, and clarity.
+In South Carolina, at 12, I experienced an explosion of madness, death, destruction, and confusion.
+At 16, an uneventful kitchen-“click” triggered a beautiful silent mushroom cloud of life, the start of self acceptance, and clarity.

 Daddy's lesson lessoned but not in the ways he hoped.